 - PERFECT FOR HOT SUMMER DAYS – Lay the cooling pads for pets where your furry friend likes to relax.
 Once they lay on the pad, it goes to work immediately.
 Cool to the touch, the chilled sensation...

-This gel pad from the Green pet shop is pressure activated.
+This self-cooling mat from the Green pet shop features pressure-activated gel.
 As soon as your dog lays down, the cooling gel begins to draw heat away from your dog and lasts up to three hours.

-What’s more, it only takes fifteen to twenty minutes of non-use for the pad to recharge which means that your dog doesn’t have to wait long for a cool spot again.
+What’s more, it only takes fifteen to twenty minutes of non-use for the gel pad to recharge, which means that your dog doesn’t have to wait long for a cool spot again.

 This cooling pad is portable, making it ideal if you’re on the move.
-It doesn’t need refrigeration, and it comes in five sizes which means it caters for the smallest to the largest of dogs.
+It doesn’t need refrigeration, and it comes in five sizes which means it caters to the smallest and the largest of dogs.
 It’s easy to keep clean.
 Wipe it with a damp cloth and remember that with all cooling beds to keep them out of direct sunlight.

-- The portability is a huge bonus as it means your dog can travel in comfort and stay cool
+- The portability is a huge bonus as it means your dog can travel on the cooling pad and stay comfortable

 - A wide range of sizes available making it suitable for most dogs

 - Older dogs may find it hard to navigate the material as it’s slippery

 - The cooling gel does harden over time, and there isn’t an effective way to bring it back to life

 - These cooling pads are not robust, so if your dog likes to dig or chew their bed, it won’t last long

 - Breathable mesh fabric helps keep pets cool by allowing air to flow